Emindu/nervos-gitcoin-/task_1/task_1.md

 # Task 1

-1. A screenshot of the account
+1. A screenshot of the accout.
 ![1 (1)](account.png)

 2. A link to the Layer 1 address you funded on the Testnet Explorer.